proeung/putra/_work/ibm.md

     <h3>Challenge:</h3>

-    <p>Working alongside the Watson team, under the Program Design Office's guidance, we innovated numerous patterns and components.
+    <p>Working alongside the Watson design team, under the Program Design Office's guidance, we innovated numerous patterns and components.
 These enhancements transformed content presentation within IBM.com's Drupal ecosystem - the CMS of choice at the time.
 A key focus of this initiative was establishing a unified repository.
 This repository not only served as a vital resource for the Drupal theme but also as extensive documentation, crucial for achieving broad adoption and enablement across various business units.</p>

     <h3>Solution:</h3>